Freemelt® ONE

 Powder and mechanics fully protected against heat, evaporation, electrons and X-rays during e-beam operation.

-Powerful
+Powerful and robust

-6 kW electron gun for fast processing and very high powder bed temperatures, >1200 °C. Enables hot processing of crack-sensitive materials and refractory metals.
+6 kW electron gun for fast processing and very high powder bed temperatures, >1200 °C. Enables hot processing of crack-sensitive materials and refractory metals

 Stiff chamber preventing thermal distortion.
 All-metal vacuum seals near hot regions.

-Lean
+Lean and time-saving

 Tests can be run with very small powder quantities, thanks to a small build tank and lean powder feeding.
 Work with cups rather than buckets.